Configuration via web interface

 Specify the password if it was set when generating the key.

-If necessary, you can set an HTTPS port in the web interface that is different from the standard 443.
-Specify it on the Settings → Maintenance → Permissions → HTTPS port tab and press the Apply button below.
+If necessary, you can set an HTTPS port in the web interface different from the default 443 by specifying it on tab Settings → Maintenance → Permissions → HTTPS port and then clicking the button Apply below.

 There are three ways to generate a certificate file: